ebizzity/ExpressRouteTraining/README.md

     Notice that we see a banner message indicating that we need to provision the circuit with the provider.

     Provide your service key to your instructor.
+It is located right below the Bandwidth section in the Overview blade for the circuit.

 2. Instructor to provision ER Circuit.
     - Instructor to login to Megaport portal and create connection to MVE